-Tier I: Enterprise
+Tier I: Enterprise Level

 Tier I ERP software is geared toward large companies, often multi-state or multi-national.
 These ERP solutions are the most complex and robust on the market and serve organizations who have complicated operational structures.
 ERP software was originally designed for these larger organizations to help them standardize their internal processes by connecting information systems.
 The number of modules offered is comprehensive, covering all areas of an organization.

-Tier II: Midmarket
+Tier II: Midmarket Level

-The Tier II software vendors cater toward the mid-range companies in regard to complexity and size.
+Tier II software vendors cater toward the mid-range companies in regard to complexity and size.
 They are the “middle of the road” choice, meaning they are robust enough to meet specific needs but often less burdensome to implement and maintain.
 This tier is where you see more innovation taking place because they are able to be more agile in the marketplace than their Tier I counterparts.
 A lot of manufacturing companies fall into this category.

-Tier III: Small Business
+Tier III: Small Business Level

-Tier III solutions often work best for small to mid-sized organizations with few locations and more simple process structures.
+Tier III solutions often work best for small to mid-sized organizations with few locations and simple process structures.
 Many of the offerings in this tier are tailored for a specific industry so there is typically less customization offered when compared to the other two tiers.
 However, the reduced functionality also leaves the door open for improvement in other areas, like mobile access and user experience.